 But, the multi security factor gives an edge to LastPass.

-Wait a moment, the best encryption service does not mean we have declared a winner.
+Please wait a moment, and the best encryption service does not mean we have declared a winner.
 LastPass also offers 256-bit AES encryption.
-While cherry on the cake is their PBKDF2 on the top of their master key.
+At the same time, the cherry on the cake is their PBKDF2 on the top of their master key.

-In 1 password case, it requires 2 passwords on each device which makes him even more secure.
-Besides from 2-factor authorization you can also log in via different apps such as Microsoft Authenticator.
-You can also use Apple face ID to login as well.
+In 1 password case, it requires two passwords on each device which makes him even more secure.
+Besides 2-factor authorization, you can also log in via different apps such as Microsoft Authenticator.
+You can also use Apple face ID to log in as well.
 So, that’s what makes the 1Password unique.

 LastPass also has multiple Multi-Factor Security options.
-In Fact, I can easily say that they offer most of the options as compared to the 1Password.
+I can easily say that they offer most of the options as compared to the 1Password.
 The list starts with TOTP and goes to physical authenticators.
-In Fact, you can also enable 2 factors for all devices that require TOTP, Biometric, PIN, and smart card.
-While through face id if 1Password will allow you to unlock on the other hand LastPass offers a variety of 2-factor Authorization.
+You can also enable two factors for all devices that require TOTP, Biometric, PIN, and smart card.
+While through face id if 1Password will allow you to unlock, on the other hand, LastPass offers a variety of 2-factor Authorization.

 Third-party Security Audits

-There is no denying that in this decade 1password is the best password manager in security audits because only in 2021 they have gone they through 7 third-party security audits and clear all of them.
-While on the other hand, LastPass has gone to 1 security audits only.
+There is no denying that in this decade, 1password is the best password manager in security audits because only in 2021 have they gone through 7 third-party security audits and cleared all of them.
+While on the other hand, LastPass has gone to 1 security audit only.

-LastPass offers great value for money because not only it gives a free trial of 30 days but also offers a pass at a very affordable cost.
+LastPass offers excellent value for money because it gives a free trial of 30 days and offers a pass at a very affordable cost.
 While on the other hand, 1Password was way too expensive for an Individual.
-So, yeah we can say that LastPass offers the best value for money.
+So, yeah, we can say that LastPass offers the best value for money.

-This question might appear in your mind when there are hundreds of free password managers available in the market then why you need these two VPNs.
-The answer to your question is very simple: these free password managers often sell your data to these third party websites and thats ow these works.
-If you dont want to compromise on your data so ill definetly recommend you to invest your money on these premium plans.
-Here are the plans mention below.
+This question might appear in your mind when there are hundreds of free password managers available in the market; then, why do you need these two VPNs.
+The answer to your question is straightforward: these free password managers often sell your data to these third-party websites, and that’s how these works.
+If you don’t want to compromise on your data so ill recommend you invest your money in these premium plans.
+Here are the plans mentioned below.

 |Personal / Premium||35.88$/year||36.00/year|

-1password is available in the different versions.
-For example if you download a newer version you get version 7 while if you are an old user you will get version 4.
-Its desktop apps sports MacOS, Windows, and Linux as well.
+1password is available in different versions.
+For example, if you download a newer version, you get version 7, while if you are an old user, you will get version 4.
+Its desktop apps sport macOS, Windows, and Linux as well.

-If you think that through 1paswoord extension you can solve your problem then be mentally prepared because it can be a little bit tricky because it comes in two versions.1Password X extension can only be run if you have a desktop app and it can only be run by Mac and Windows.
-Furthermore it does not support safari.
-Keep in mind that it only works as the cherry on the cake with desktop apps but not as the substitute.
+If you think that through the 1paswoord extension, you can solve your problem, then be mentally prepared because it can be a little bit tricky because it comes in two versions.1Password X extension can only be run if you have a desktop app, and Mac and Windows can only run it.
+Furthermore, it does not support safari.
+Remember that it only works as the cherry on the cake with desktop apps but not as a substitute.

-Just like desktop app LastPass does not have an extension at all so it lacks being in the same way in browere extension as well.
+Like a desktop app, LastPass does not have an extension, so it lacks it the same way as in browser extension.

-Since 1password has the image of a premium password manager and has always positioned itself as a premium Password messenger so it offers more when it comes to customer support.
-You can contact with them on Twitter and on Email as well.
+Since 1password has the image of a premium password manager and has always positioned itself as a premium Password messenger, it offers more when it comes to customer support.
+You can contact them on Twitter and Email as well.

-In LastPass if you are a free user you can’t get access to customer support but if you are a paid user then you will access to their customer support as well.
+In LastPass, if you are a free user, you can’t get access to customer support, but if you are a paid user, you will access their customer support.

-Yeah, I know it’s very hard to compare the best among the best.
+Yeah, I know it’s tough to compare the best among the best.
 But let’s sum up the whole article in just a few lines.
-We have compared 1Password vs LastPass and the LastPass has secured a few points.
+We have compared 1Password vs. LastPass, and the LastPass has secured a few points.
 So, there is a clear win from the 1Password side.